 Beauty of the sacred complex built in yellow sandstone is amplified with the striking jalis that have been constructed in the back.
 This sacred complex is believed to have been built with strenuous efforts of around forty five skilled craftsmen.

 The holy site epitomises the grandeur and splendour of Indo-Saracenic style of architecture.
 Tree of Life Jali is said to symbolise the city of Ahmedabad and is a photographer’s delight.
-Though smaller than the Jama Masjid, but still it draws more attention especially due to its exclusive Jalis.
+Though smaller than the Jama Masjid, it still draws more attention especially due to its exclusive Jalis.

 A small ablution pond is located within the premises of the sacred mosque.

-The sacred mosque is located opposite to the Electricity house on the Salapose Road near Lal Darwaza in Ahmedabad in the northwest corner of Bhadra Fort.
+The Sidi Saiyed Mosque is located opposite to the Electricity house on the Salapose Road near Lal Darwaza in Ahmedabad in the northwest corner of Bhadra Fort.

 Ahmedabad is well connected with all parts of the city through rail, road and air.
 The nearest airport is the Sardar Vallabhai Patel airport which is located at a distance of 10 km from the sacred place.
 Ahmedabad’s railway station called the Kalupur railway station is located at a distance of 6km from the mosque.
 Both private and government buses operate from Gita Mandir near Kalapur railway station and Paldi bus stops.